 In the first section, we discussed how the rise of proxy advisory firms was historically linked to the more explicit link between fiduciary responsibility and voting.
-Today, two firms dominate the global market for proxy voting advice, ISS and Glass-Lewis, with an estimated market share of approximately 90 percent globally.5 There are other regional or specialist firms that also provide proxy advice, but from a market structure perspective, the proxy advisory market is a duopoly.
+Today, two firms dominate the global market for proxy voting advice, ISS and Glass-Lewis, with an estimated market share of 47 percent and 37 percent respectively.
+There are other regional or specialist firms that also provide proxy advice, but from a market structure perspective, the proxy advisory market is a duopoly.